golemfactory/golem-docs/src/pages/docs/creators/ray/supported-versions-and-other-limitations.md

 You can also instruct Ray on Golem to use the needed libraries during execution by passing `runtime_env` parameter to `ray.init()`.
 It is demonstrated for example in [this tutorial](/docs/creators/ray/conversion-to-ray-on-golem-tutorial#passendplaylibraryrequirementtoray).

+## Websocat

+Ray on Golem uses a tool named [websocat](https://lib.rs/crates/websocat) to wrap connections between your machine and Ray on Golem cluster.
+You can install websocat using [these instructions](https://lindevs.com/install-websocat-on-ubuntu/).